npsark/rshell/hw4REDO.md

 26
 32
 ```
 The above code will output the number 26 three times.
 Once in hexadecimal, once in decimal, and once in octal.
 This is a really simple function that might not be screaming usefullness, but does come in handy every now and then.
 For example, when dealing with bitwise shifting, it can be helpful to display the integer that is being shifted in octal or hexadecimal.
 Another common use is file permission manipulation.
-File permisions are represented by integers but they are much more readable in octal rather than decimal.
+File permisions are stored in integers but they aren't really usefull unless they are represented in octal.

 ###setw()
 `setw()` is a really usefull fuction when dealing with columns of output.
 In terms of a spreadsheet, `setw()` essentially sets the width of a cell.
 Here's an example.